 9 am-6 pm

-End of October-March:
+End of October-end of March:

 10 am-4.45 pm